kevinhutton/Neighborhood-Map/README.md

 # Udacity Fullstack Nanodegree Project 6 - Neighborhood Map

-The purpose of this project is to create a Neighborhood Map Web application using Knockout.js and Google Maps API
+The purpose of this project is to create a Neighborhood Map Web application using Knockout.js and Google Maps API .

-This application will find local places based on the user's search criteria and display their location on a map.
+This application will find local places based on the user's search criteria and display the place location(s) on a map .

-The places are found using the HERE Places API(https://developer.here.com/rest-apis/documentation/places/)
+The places are found using the HERE Places API (https://developer.here.com/rest-apis/documentation/places/)

-The map is displayed using the Google Maps API(https://developers.google.com/maps/documentation/javascript/)
+The map is displayed using the Google Maps API (https://developers.google.com/maps/documentation/javascript/)

 This application demonstrates the following tools/technologies: